 Place a time limit on the exam

 You can choose to set a time limit by entering the number of minutes students have to complete the entire quiz.
-Timed quizzes begin once a student begins the exam and does not pause if the student navigates away from the quiz.
+Timed quizzes begin once a student begins the exam and do not pause if the student navigates away from the quiz.
 If no time limit is set, students will have unlimited time to complete the quiz.

 Use a passcode